 Figure 1-25.
-The Beginning Geometry for the Indentation.
+The Beginning Geometry for the Indentations.

-Now you will trim these lines.
 Now select the Trim icon on the sketch editing toolbar.
 In the area where the Feature Manager tree is you will see a Trim - Options box.
 Select the last option (Trim to Closest).
 A scissors icon now appears on the end of the cursor indicating that you are in the trim mode.
-Trim the line portions (four places) that extend beyond the big circle by just clicking on them with the LMB.
-Next trim the two line pieces inside the small circle.
-Finally trim the portions of the circles that cross between the two parallel lines (four places).
+Trim the line portions (two places) that extend beyond the big circle by just clicking on them with the LMB.
+Next trim the two line pieces from the origin to the small circle.
+Finally trim the portions of the circles that lie outside of the angle.
 You should now have a pattern like in Figure 1-26.
-Now repeat the above process (Line, Smart Dimension, Trim) to create identical patterns in the vertical direction.
-This final pattern for the indentation is shown in Figure 1-27.
+Go to the Linear Sketch Pattern pull down menu and Select Circular Sketch Pattern.
+Activate the first box and Select the Origin.
+Change the number of instances to 8.
+The last step is to activate the box titled Entities to Pattern and select the four elements of the pattern (See Figure 1-27).
+This final pattern for the indentations is shown in Figure 1-28.